Terrick Terrick National Park . Terricks . Mitiamo Rock . Patho West NCR . Indigenous grasslands . Terrick Terrick East . The Meadows

 Lignum and Yakka Grass.
 Part of this reserve area is sometimes covered by shallow floodwater following prolonged heavy rain.
 VicRoads Map 30 H3.

-"The Meadows” is a Wildlife Reserve officially called the Turrumberry North State Game Reserve and has NOT been included in the Terrick Terrick National Park.
+"The Meadows” is now a satellite area of Terrick Terrick National Park.
 It is located alongside Davis Road.
 In wet weather, it is most unwise to try to drive along Davis Road.
 Davis Road is a dry weather road only.

 To gain access, it may be necessary to wade a narrow roadside drain and scramble over the gate or fence.
 From the gate, follow alongside a table drain to the wetland.
 Location: right-hand side of Davis Road opposite its intersection with Lyon Road (VicRoads Map 30 H3).
 Note: Roslynmead block is further north along Davis Road.
 Beware: in July 2011, neither Davis Road (at Tomara Road intersection) nor 'The Meadows' (apart from a 'conservation reserve' notice near the gate) were signposted.
 Davis Road is, however, signposted at its intersection with the Murray Valley Highway.